Sourcing chemical structures for in silico discovery

 A look at Broadpharm’s IL catalog

 Broadpharm is one of the largest vendors for ionizable lipids in LNP design and has a detailed and organized catalog with solid coverage of the literature.
-The structures available there can be inspected from the website.
+The structures available there can be inspected from their website.

 CODE